gamemanual0/gm0/source/docs/appendix/glossary.rst

         depending on the space requirements of the wheels and drive system.
         Generally, a pod width of 3" or less is desired to maximize the space between the drive pods for mechanisms such as an intake.

+    Pitch
+        Pitch refers to the :term: `center-to-center <C2C>` distance between one tooth of a gear or sprocket to another.

     Pitch Diameter
         Pitch Diameter (PD) is the imaginary circle that mates with any other